laurianeribas-deulofeu/ZooplantkonEcotaxa_Practice/README.md

 <pre><code>git clone https://github.com/laurianeribas-deulofeu/ZooplantkonEcotaxa_Practice</code></pre>
 <p>Or click <strong>Code → Download ZIP</strong> and unzip locally.</p>

 <h3> 2.
-Unzip sample archives</h3>

-<p>Each sample is stored as a `.zip` in the `samples/` folder.</p>

-<h3> 3.
 EcoTaxa workflow</h3>
 <p>
 <ul>
 <li>1.
-Create a free account at<a href="https://ecotaxa.obs-vlfr.fr">ecotaxa.obs-vlfr.fr</a> </li>
+Create a free account at<a href="https://ecotaxa.obs-vlfr.fr">ecotaxa.obs-vlfr.fr</a>. </li>
 <li>2.
-Create a new project and import your samples</li>
+Create a new project and import your samples.</li>
 <li>3.
-Apply a pre-trained zooplankton classifier from the available list</li>
+Apply a pre-trained zooplankton classifier from the available list.</li>
 <li>4.
-Export prediction results for later classifier performance evaluation</li>
+Export prediction results for later classifier performance evaluation.</li>
 <li>5.
-Validate predictions and export results</li>
+Validate predictions and export results.</li>
 <li>6.
-Evaluate classifier results using code available at <a href="https://github.com/laurianeribas-deulofeu/Basic-AI-model-evaluation-Demo"> laurianeribas-deulofeu/Basic-AI-model-evaluation-Demo</a> </li>
+Evaluate classifier results using code available at <a href="https://github.com/laurianeribas-deulofeu/Basic-AI-model-evaluation-Demo"> laurianeribas-deulofeu/Basic-AI-model-evaluation-Demo</a>. </li>
 <li>7.
 Re-train & re-evaluate.
-Always export prediction results before re-training, as predictions will be erased on validated pictures, preventing you to access these info later on and therefore preventing re-evaluation of your classifier</li>
+Always export prediction results before re-training, as predictions will be erased on validated pictures, preventing you to access these info later on and therefore preventing re-evaluation of your classifier.</li>
 </ul>
 </p>
 <hr>